 Along the way we need to control the amount of liquid being drawn in or dispensed very accurately, and isolate this liquid sample from previously handled samples to avoid contamination.

 How is this done?
-While the pump does the heavy lifting here, a clever arrangement of what is called the working fluid (often air) insures that the liquid samples don't get contaminated.
+While the pump does the heavy lifting here, a clever arrangement of what is called the working fluid (often air) ensures that the liquid samples don't get contaminated.
 When air is drawn into the pump, the suction draws in the fluid from the well.
-The amount of fluid drawn is always less than the volume of the dispensing tip, insuring that no sample fluid enters the pump connective tubing.
+The amount of fluid drawn is always less than the volume of the dispensing tip, ensuring that no sample fluid enters the pump connective tubing.
 When the pump expels air, the positive pressure pushes the sample fluid out of the tip.

-Many liquid handling systems support multiple tips, so that liquid can be drawn in and dispensed to more than one port at a time.
+Many liquid handling systems support multiple tips so that liquid can be drawn in and dispensed to more than one port at a time.
 Some models provide more than 1,000 such ports!

-Pumping liquid in accurate measures is at the core of our handling system, so let's take a look at a few different pumps that might be used.
+Pumping liquid in accurate measures is at the core of our fluid handling system, so let's take a look at a few different pumps that might be used.
 It's worth noting that all of these mechanical pump types can be used in non-precision applications as well.
 The difference between a precision application and general pump applications is often just the type of motion controls that are used.

 Figure 2 shows one of the most common types of pumps for high precision liquid handling.
-Known as a piston or syringe pump, as the name suggests, liquid is dispensed or aspirated by moving a sealed plunger through a tube.
+Known as a piston or syringe pump, as the name suggests, the liquid is dispensed or aspirated by moving a sealed plunger through a tube.